kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 > Cloud SQL provides the ability to replicate a master instance to one or more read replicas.
 A read replica is a copy of the master that reflects changes to the master instance in almost real time.

 https://cloud.google.com/sql/docs/postgres/replication/

-8. Low
+8. Yes

-3 instances db-pg-f1-micro with 10GB Storage and 10GB backup = 70$ per month
+3 instances `db-pg-f1-micro` with 10GB Storage and 10GB backup = 70$ per month

 9. SQL